uccser/swarm-stack-updater/README.md

 # Swarm Stack Updater
 The Swarm Stack Updater an automated tool built in shell that can be run periodically on a Docker Swarm to search for and identify any out of date stacks.
 If any changes are found, this tool automatically downloads, updates, and redeploys software back onto the swarm.

-This tool has been specifically enginneered to find and update full Docker Stacks by downloading Docker Compose files from GitHub.
+This tool has been specifically engineered to find and update full Docker Stacks by downloading Docker Compose files from GitHub.
 This was after finding tools such as [Watchtower](https://github.com/containrrr/watchtower) or [Shepard](https://github.com/djmaze/shepherd) which only aimed to update individual Docker containers by updating images.
 Using Compose files means whole application stacks can be updated and can allow for configuration changes as well.